sarrtle/vidgen/README.md

 # VidGen
-A tool for automating video creation, such as generating Reddit-style stories with Minecraft parkour in the background, creating riddles and puzzles, or turning social media comments into music.
+A tool for automating video creation of Reddit-style stories with Minecraft parkour.
 ![Sample Image](assets/github/story-sample.png)

 > [!WARNING]